Josh Naylor Player Props: Guardians vs. Athletics

-The Cleveland Guardians, including Josh Naylor (.364 batting average in his past 10 games), battle starting pitcher Luis Medina and the Oakland Athletics at Progressive Field, Tuesday at 7:10 PM ET.
+Josh Naylor -- with a slugging percentage of .356 in his past 10 games (including no homers) -- will be in action for the Cleveland Guardians versus the Oakland Athletics, with Paul Blackburn on the hill, on June 21 at 7:10 PM ET.

-He racked up three RBI (going 4-for-5 with a double) in his last game against the Diamondbacks.
+He had a hitless performance in his previous game (0-for-4) against the Athletics.

 Josh Naylor Game Info & Props vs. the Athletics